The final camera-ready submission must be formatted following the ACM SIGCONF Proceedings format using the ACMART style with the

 Violating the above anonymity requirement will be rejected without review.
 If you have any concerns, please contact the program chairs before your paper submission.

 Figures and Tables.
 Ensure that the figures and tables are legible.
 Many reviewers print the papers in gray-scale.
 Therefore, if you use colors for your figures, ensure that the different colors are highly distinguishable in gray-scale.
-As noted in the formatting instructions, they must be at least column width.

 References.
 There is no length limit for references.
 Each reference must explicitly list all authors of the paper.
 Knowing all authors of related work will help find the best reviewers.
 Since there is no length limit for the number of pages used for references, there is no need to save space here.
-Please start references on a new page to allow more accurate word counting.

 Evaluation.
 Authors of empirical papers are encouraged to consider the seven categories of the SIGPLAN Empirical Evaluation Guidelines when preparing their submissions.

 Declare all the authors of the paper upfront.
 Addition/removal of authors once the paper is accepted will have to be approved by the program chairs, since it potentially undermines the goal of eliminating conflicts for reviewer assignment.